-- USB 3.0 port(s) might work as USB 2.0 port(s) when operating in USB Legacy Emulation mode. - Note that it is not possible to confirm the operation of all functions of all USB devices that are available.
-Some functions associated with a specific device might not operate properly.

-Before removing a USB device from the USB port of your computer, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove.
+- Note that it is not possible to confirm the operation of all functions of all USB devices that are available.
+Some functions associated with a specific device might not operate properly. - Before removing a USB device from the USB port, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove.